 - reckless driving resulting in injury.

 If unsure whether a particular arrest is covered under this policy, disclose.
-While failure to report a criminal process covered by this policy will not result in honor proceedings, it can result in charges under the Student Code of Conduct.
+While failure to report a criminal process covered by this policy will not result in honor proceedings, it can result in referral for possible Student Code of Conduct violations.

 Disclosures can be made by reporting the incident via web form.